 IT certifications can help you gain an understanding of a tech topic and express your expertise to employers and colleagues.
 This is especially true when you're new to the IT world.

-their value is controversial.
+However, there's no doubt that their value is controversial.
 Many say they aren't worth the money and time because they won't help you get or keep a job, while some say the opposite.

 Finding good studying resources

 As promised, here are several money-saving ideas to consider when studying for your tech certifications: